 Establishes a family hog farm in Tennessee.

 Conscripted as surgeon for the Confederate Army.
-Shows such a great interest in human anatomy, and is so often cited in pro-Union newspapers, he is nicknamed "The Butcher of Guerre Hollow"
+Shows such a great interest in human anatomy, and is so often cited in pro-Union newspapers, he is nicknamed "The Butcher of Missionary Ridge"

 Upon returning from the war, successfully patents several specialized medical instruments for the dressing and amputation of wounded soldiers in the field.

 Z.L.
 Biggs, 39 years, is coupled in matrimony to Willhelmina.
-Couple retains ownership of TN farm and immediately moves to Chicago, IL.
+Couple retains ownership of TN farm and immediately moves to New York.

 Biggs meets a curious pharmacist named H.H.
 Holmes while peddling his specialized medical instruments.
 Holmes immediately takes an interest in the devices, and offers to buy a full set.